 - WHERE TO STAY

 The buses in the central areas of Paris where most visitors travel are very much secondary to the Metro.
 With Paris traffic conditions, progress can be frustratingly slow.
+More recently special bus lanes have been installed along main roads toio improve journey times.
+If you want a guesstimate of journey times it is suggested you allow 5-mins per stop.
+This is on a good day, so plan for longer.

 Very good free bus/metro maps are mostly reliably available at the tourist offices scattered around the city.
 By default you'll probably be handed the summary map.
 It is worth asking for the more detailed map if you are going to use public transport a lot.